gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/23 - Psalms.md

 A Psalm on Divine Sovereignty.
 God is eternal and rules the creation.
 His power is greater than the mighty natural forces (floods, sea, thunder, etc…).

 *”Thy decrees are very sure”* (Ps 93:5) (highlights sovereignty of divine decrees)
+# Psalm 94
+A Psalm asking for Divine judgement on the wicked.
+The psalmist is certain that the Lord will stop the iniquity, and puts his trust and refuge in the Lord.
 # Psalm 104

 # Psalm 136